Definition§

 Tax liability is the total amount of money that an individual or entity must pay to a government tax authority.
 It typically arises when one earns income or generates profits from selling assets.
 If you feel like you owe the government an arm and a leg, don’t worry—it’s just a tax liability!

-Tax Liability |
+Tax Liability | Tax Deduction |

-The amount deducted from taxable income |
+The amount owed in taxes | The amount deducted from taxable income |

-Arises due to income or profits |
+Arises due to income or profits | Reduces taxable income |

-Must be paid by April 15 |
+Must be paid by April 15 | Might lead to a refund |

-Examples of Tax Liability
+Examples of Tax Liability§

 - Income Tax Liability: When you earn money from your job, you may owe a percentage of your income as taxes.